huggingface/blog/stackllama.md

 \\( KL_{pen}(x,y) = \log \left(\pi_\phi^{\mathrm{RL}}(y \mid x) / \pi^{\mathrm{SFT}}(y \mid x)\right) \\)

 Clearly, when a token is sampled from the policy which has a lower probability than the SFT model, this will lead to a negative KL penalty, but on average it will be positive otherwise you wouldn't be properly sampling from the policy.
-However, some generation strategies can force some tokens to be generated or some tokens can supressed.
-For example when generating in batches finished sequences are padded and when setting a minimum length the EOS token is supressed.
+However, some generation strategies can force some tokens to be generated or some tokens can suppressed.
+For example when generating in batches finished sequences are padded and when setting a minimum length the EOS token is suppressed.
 The model can assign very high or low probabilities to those tokens which leads to negative KL.
 As the PPO algorithm optimizes for reward, it will chase after these negative penalties, leading to instabilities.

 ![Negative KL](https://huggingface.co/datasets/trl-internal-testing/example-images/resolve/main/blog/stackllama/logs_neg_kl.png)